Perl-Evozon/PearlBee/PEARLBEE_ON_HEROKU.md

 1. Clone the branch pb_on_heroku from my repository with the command :
    * `git clone -b pb_on_heroku --single-branch https://github.com/DragosTrif/PearlBee.git
 `
+2. In your teminal type :
-2. `cd Pearlbee`
+   * `cd Pearlbee`
-3. In your teminal type: `heroku login`.
+3. In your teminal type:
+   * `heroku login`
-4. Create a heroku remote: `heroku create --stack cedar --buildpack https://github.com/miyagawa/heroku-buildpack-perl.git`
+4. Create a heroku remote:
+   * `heroku create --stack cedar --buildpack https://github.com/miyagawa/heroku-buildpack-perl.git`
 5. Push your app on heroku:
    * `git push heroku pb_on_heroku:master
 `

-6. add a database addon on Heroku using this command : `heroku addons:add heroku-postgresql`
+6. Add a database addon on Heroku using this command :
+   * `heroku addons:add heroku-postgresql`

 7. Create a postgres database localy.
 	* dont forget to rename your user table my_users